MetalBlueberry/go-plotly/README.md

 2. Generate an awesome dynamic plot in a local file with offline package.

 3. Tell me what you can do with this.

+### Why are the String and Bool types defined?

+This is to handle the omitempty flag in json serialization.
+Turns out that if the flag is set, you cannot create a json object with a flag set to `false`.
+For example, turn off visibility of the legend will be impossible without this.

+For bool, the solution is as simple as defining the types again inside graph_objects and it feels like using normal bool values.

+For strings...
+This is a little bit more complicated, In AWS package they are using `aws.String` which maps to `*string` to workaround this issue, but I find that really annoying because you have to wrap every single string with `aws.String("whatever")`.
+For now I've decided to define the type String but leave it as `interface{}` instead of `*string` to allow you to use raw strings.
+The draw back is that you can pass any value of your choice...
+Hopefully you can live with this :).

+For numbers...
+It's similar to strings, Right now you cannot create plots with integer/float numbers with 0 value.
+I've only encounter problems when trying to remove the margin and can be workaround with an small value like `0.001`.